maomaocun/DD-Ranking/doc/metrics/soft-label.md

 2. Compute the test accuracy of the surrogate model on the real dataset under the same setting as step 1.
 3. Compute the test accuracy of the surrogate model on the synthetic dataset under soft labels.
 4. Compute the test accuracy of the surrogate model on the randomly selected dataset under the same setting as step 3.
-5. Compute the HLR, IOR, and DD-Ranking scores.
+5. Compute the HLR and IOR scores.

 The final scores are the average of the scores from `num_eval` rounds.